 Tennis is a sport for life, and the Tucson J is a destination for tennis players of all levels.
 Our new tennis group training programs take place on some of the newest and best-maintained tennis courts in Tucson and allow players to train with our incredible coaches, all while progressing at their own pace.
 Learn more about our tennis group training program below, and we’ll see you on the courts!

 Tennis group programming is open to everyone in the community, but we offer a discount for J members.
 For information about membership fees and benefits, click here.

 When you register, you sign up to play on specific days.
 In the case of an unexpected absence, we will try to schedule a make-up session (if available).
 If you want more play time (without a coach), we recommend becoming a member or getting our Sarver Saver Pass for free play time.
 If you would like to spend more time working with one of our coaches, we offer private lessons for an additional fee.

 Yes, as long as there is space available.
 In order to offer the highest quality instruction, we try to keep the groups evenly matched, so you might be asked to switch to a different level.
 Your progress is always our priority!

 We do!
-We currently offer three drop-in clinics for adults (youth players may be allowed to participate with coach approval in advance).
-All drop-in clinics take place in the mornings.
+We currently offer three daily clinics for adults (youth players may be allowed to participate with coach approval in advance).
+All daily clinics take place in the mornings.
 You can see more details and register here.